An Orbital House of Cards: Frequent Satellite Close Conjunctions

-Both the simulations and the analytic calculations are intended to represent collision statistics for a snapshot in time, akin to a steady state system.
-That is, we make our calculations using only a chosen TLE catalogue epoch and do not incorporate evolution of the objects on orbit through launches, active debris removal, or PMD.
+Both the simulations and the analytic calculations are intended to represent encounter statistics for a snapshot in time, akin to a steady state system.
+That is, we make our calculations using only a chosen \snotes{orbital element }catalog epoch and do not incorporate evolution of the objects on orbit through launches, active debris removal, or PMD.
 We note that our simulations also do not incorporate atmospheric drag, which would serve to clear out debris at lower altitudes, decrease satellite altitudes, and potentially increase the rate at which satellite orbits would randomize without station-keeping efforts in place.